mudit67/c-lang-poc/notes/chapter_7.md

 }
 ```

 - Switch is faster than equivalent if-else ladder.
   - C compiler creates a jump table at the time of compilation.
 At time the computer looks up the jump table for which table to be executed.
 This is faster than if-else evaluation at the time of execution.
 - It is useful to use goto: statement when you want to come out of nested loop or nested instructions.

+**Even After using curly bracs you have to write break;**